The 11 Best Laundry Detergents For 2023 + How To Wash Sustainably

 3. Dirty Labs Signature Bio Laundry Detergent

 A new arrival to the laundry scene, Dirty Labs uses innovative formulas that rely on a suite of enzymes to do the heavy lifting.
 Created using a fermentation process, these enzymes take the place of potentially harmful sulfates and parabens.
-Dirty Labs' detergent is EPA Safer Choice certified and USDA Certified Biobased and free of any California Prop.
+Dirty Labs' detergent is EPA Safer Choice4 certified and USDA Certified Biobased and free of any California Prop.
 65 chemicals.
 The concentrated formula swaps the bulky plastic laundry jug with a sleek aluminum bottle design.

 Sustainability perks: Biodegradable formula, recyclable aluminum bottle